 What are your favorite kinds of photography?

-I enjoy most kinds of photography, particularly work by the photographer Ansel Adams, so for a favorite “kind”, I’m likely to lean towards landscape (including cityscape) or portrait photography.
-Generally I like to take photos of architecture and cosplay, but I also enjoy working with black and white and any form of “people watching” so to speak.
+I enjoy most kinds of photography, but especially work by the photographer Ansel Adams.
+So for a favorite “kind”, I’m likely to lean towards landscape (including cityscape and architecture) or portrait photography.
+Generally, I like to take photos of architecture and cosplay, but I also enjoy working with black and white and any form of “people watching” so to speak.
 I love being able to capture simple, but beautiful candid moments.
-In particular, I love photography taken within Japan.
+In particular, I love photography taken within the beautiful country of Japan.

 In what ways do you “process” your photos?
 Where did you learn?

-I currently use primarily Adobe Lightroom for any processing work when it comes to photography, but I am also very familiar with Adobe Photoshop.
+I currently use primarily Adobe Lightroom for any processing work when it comes to photography, but I am also very familiar with Adobe Photoshop and Portrait Pro.
 When I started my learning journey in college, I took classes in Photoshop and original film-based Photography.
-Later, I came to explore and experiment in Lightroom, which I prefer to use.
-My knowledge of film-based development of photos was probably my grounding point though for my current style as I find that often times, just changing the lighting works wonders for bringing a crisp vibrant feel to the image.
+Later, I came to explore and experiment in Lightroom, which I prefer to use the most out of all of the programs I know.
+My knowledge of the film-based development of photos was probably my grounding point though for my current style as I find that often times, just changing the lighting works wonders for bringing a crisp vibrant feel to the image.
 Essentially, I prefer keeping the image as close to the original as possible and adjusting the lighting to recapture what the camera might have missed.

 What advice would you give for aspiring photographers?